boygao1992/StateBackPrototype/README.md

   - modify the behavior of some widgets
   - replace some widgets entirely by other implementations
   - extra behaviors on a group of widgets (may get packed into a new container)

+### Indexing / Classification Strategy

+#### Staged Computation / action decomposition (Hierarchical State Machines)
+Categorized by on variable/dimension

+#### Parametrization
+Index a set of edges (from a set of states to a set of states) by the same event name.

 ## State Refinement